 Some years later, in 2013, results from the Spanish study PREDIMED were showing that adherence to the Mediterranean diet could affect fasting glucose values and stroke incidence even in people who were genetically predisposed to those.
 People who had the “unfortunate” version of the TCF7L2 polymorphism (i.e. TT) were expected to have higher fasting glucose concentrations and more stroke incidence after 4.5 years of follow-up.
 That is because this version of the polymorphism (i.e. TT) is related to diabetes type II.
 Interestingly, the PREDIMED results showed that this did not happen.
 The TT “unfortunate” carriers could neutralize their genetic predisposition and behave as the “fortunate” ones (i.e. CC) just by following the traditional Mediterranean diet.

 Every day we have more and more scientific results, in a wide variety of genetic markers that confirm how powerful our lifestyle choices are when it comes to the control of our genetic predisposition.
 So, the next time you will be tempted to blame your genes for this high blood pressure, or blood cholesterol, think again: Our DNA is not our destiny.
 Blaming our genes for our current condition may be the easiest thing to do, but it is not always true.

-It is our choice to let scientists show us how to “correct” our genetic predisposition and adapt to a lifestyle we love and loves our health back.
+It is our choice to let scientists show us how to “correct” our genetic predisposition and adapt to a lifestyle we love and love our health back.

 Accredited Practitioner Coach (IAPC&M)